cobaltians/plugins/Webservices/README.md

 		text : "" // the server response as text if JSON parse of the response failed }}

-If already something in storageKey and saveToStorage = true, native sends this to the web
+If saveToStorage was true, native store the result with the storageKey If already something in storageKey and sendCacheResult was true, native sends this to the web

 	{ type : "plugin", name : "webservices", action : "onStorageResult", data : {
 		callId : 2312,